qmk/qmk_firmware/docs/feature_rgb_matrix.md

 ### Indicators :id=indicators

-If you want to set custom indiacators, such as an LED for Caps Lock, or layer indication, you can use the `rgb_matrix_indicators_kb` or `rgb_matrix_indicators_user` function for that:
+If you want to set custom indicators, such as an LED for Caps Lock, or layer indication, you can use the `rgb_matrix_indicators_kb` or `rgb_matrix_indicators_user` function for that:
 ```c
 void rgb_matrix_indicators_kb(void) {
     rgb_matrix_set_color(index, red, green, blue);